5axes/ProfilePlus/README.md

 # Profile Plus

-The plugin allows to delete parameters defined in a profile.
+The plugin allows to delete parameters defined in a profile (Quality Change).

 **!
 Be careful, the deletion is direct without the possibility to cancel the action !**